-By default, the deleted VM retention period is 14 days.
-Do not set the deleted VM retention period to 1 day or a similar short interval.
-In the opposite case, the backup job may work not as expected and remove VM data that you still require.
+By default, the retention period for deleted VM data is 14 days.
+It is strongly recommended that you set the retention period to 3 days or more to prevent unwanted data loss.
 For more information, see Retention Policy for Deleted VMs.

 - To periodically compact a full backup, select the Defragment and compact full backup file check box and specify the schedule for the compact operation.